rexguowork/phantom-attack/README.md

 ### Phantom v1 attack on openat system call

 You can run the attack manually and inspect the file artifact and system call monitoring software results manually.

-Since sometimes the overwrite thread writes the filename too fast, syscall will only opens the benign file.
-So you may want to run the attack in a loop to automatically check the results for multiple runs.
+NOTE: Since sometimes the overwrite thread writes the filename faster than the kernel thread, syscall will only opens the benign file.
+So you may want to run the attack in a loop to automatically check the results for multiple runs as demonstrated in the DEFCON talk.

 1. run system call monitoring software and monitor openat syscall

-2. run the attack_openat.
-Need CAP_SYS_NICE
+2. You will most likely need CAP_SYS_NICE

+`$ ./run.sh attack_openat`

+3. Run the attack
 `$ ./attack_openat`

-3. check whether the file created is diff from the file reported by the agent
+4. check whether the file created is diff from the file reported by the agent

 ### Phantom v2 attack on file link